rrgmc/debefix/README.md

   declared using a `_dbfconfig: {"refid": <refid>}` special field in the row.
 - `!dbfexpr "parent:<fieldname>"`: reference a field in the parent table.
 This can only be used inside a `_dbfdeps` block.
-- `!dbfexpr "generated"`: indicates that this is a generated field that must be supplied at resolve time, and can later be used by other references once resolved.
+- `!dbfexpr "generated<:type>"`: indicates that this is a generated field that must be supplied at resolve time, and can later be used by other references once resolved.
+If type is specified, the value is parsed/cast to this type after db retrieval.

 ## Special fields